alts/qob/README.txt

 About
 -----
-qob is a 2 player competitive turn based game inspired by Go, Hokra, Piet Mondrian, and Hokra.
+qob is a 2 player competitive turn based game inspired by Go, Hokra, Piet Mondrian, and "Chinese checkers".

 Controls